rhode22g/recombinationMCCL/README.md

 `bitwise_vector`

 This function calculates the bitwise value for a series of sequences.
 It takes two parameters: (1) `b` is a vector of the sequences to have bitwise values calculated for in the form `(x_1, x_2, ..., x_L)` and (2) `l` is the length of the sequences.
 It returns a vector of the bitwise values of the sequences.

+`sim_ancestor`

+This function calculates the sequence proportions for each of the sequences in the simulated joint distribution.
+It takes two parameters: (1) `possible` is a vector of the bitwise values for each of the possible sequences (the output of `bitwise_vector`) and (2) `pool` is a vector of the bitwise values for the sequences in the haplotype SNP data passed to the main function (the output of `bitwise_vector`).
+It returns a vector of the probabilities.